Austin Hedges Player Props: Pirates vs. Rangers

 Austin Hedges At The Plate

-- Hedges has had a base hit in 11 of 26 games this season, and multiple hits once.
+- Hedges has had a base hit in 11 of 27 games this year, and multiple hits once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.